 Insider Advice: Using These Cards as Part of Your Credit Card Strategy

-- The Spark Cash business cards are better than the Spark Miles cards because they allow you to redeem your rewards for statement credits, rather than being limited to travel expenses like the Spark Miles cards.
+- The Spark Cash business cards are better for most people than the Spark Miles cards because they allow you to redeem your rewards for statement credits, rather than being limited to travel expenses like the Spark Miles cards.

 - The Spark Miles card is appropriate if you’ll spend more than $19,000 per year, because that will earn you more rewards value after the annual fee.
 Otherwise, you’ll earn more with the Spark Miles Select.